E-commerce

 Invitations, CSV export and reviews

 When your organization allows it, the CSV export of user management information makes periodic reviews easier: cross-check the list with your HR directory to identify orphaned accounts.
-Plan a quarterly review of roles: teams change faster than internal documentation.
+Schedule a quarterly review of roles: teams change faster than internal documentation.

-Least privilege, auditing, and 2FA
+Least privilege, audit, and 2FA

 Examples of matrices by profession